jmadea/jmadea.github.io/blog/2020/exploration-hailstone/index.md

     print(f"{n}: {hailstone(n)}")
 ```

 No problem.
 But what now?
-Well, after looking at the hailstone seqUences for
+Well, after looking at the hailstone sequences for
 various numbers we may start to notice some things.
 First, our sequences always
 seem to reach a power of 2, after which they trivially decrease to 1.
 That makes
 sense when we think about it.
 The only way for our sequences to decrease is